Chapter environment (load once, reuse in subsequent code cells)

 ScriptPubKey (locking script on-chain)

-Collision resistance: Different pubkeys producing same address is negligible
+Collision resistance: two different public keys producing the same address is vanishingly unlikely.

 Chapter Summary#